rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 5. Type a **Device nickname** for the OTP device.
 Then, click **Next**.

-6. The Identity service generates a QR code, use the OTP client application on your device to scan the barcode and click **Verify**.
+6. The Identity service generates a QR code.
+Use the OTP client application on your device to scan the barcode and click **Verify**.

     After you scan the code, the OTP application on your device creates